xyflow/xyflow/README.md

 ## Maintainers

-React Flow is developed and maintained by [webkid](https://webkid.io), a data visualization studio from Berlin.
+React Flow is developed and maintained by [webkid](https://webkid.io), a web development agency with the focus on data driven applications from Berlin.
 If you need help or want to talk to us about a collaboration, feel free to contact us:

 * Moritz Klack • [Twitter](https://twitter.com/moklick) • [Github](https://github.com/moklick)
 * Christopher Möller • [Twitter](https://twitter.com/chrtze) • [Github](https://github.com/chrtze)